bifurcation/tls-pake/draft-barnes-tls-pake.md

 The pre-shared key mechanism available in TLS 1.3 is not suitable for usage with low-entropy keys, such as passwords entered by users.
-This document describes how the SPAKE password-authenticated key exchange can be used with TLS 1.3.
+This document describes how the SPAKE2+ password-authenticated key exchange can be used with TLS 1.3.